dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 Meteor provides a lot out of the box.
 It ships with a lot of features that makes it worthy to consider when looking for a framework for your next project.

-* **Session Management** : KeystoneJS ships with session management and authentication features out of the box.
+* **Authentication** : Meteor ships with session management and authentication features out of the box.
-* **Routing**: KeystoneJS provides a router that allows you to express how your web application or API routes should look like.
+* **Real-time Feature**: Meteor is built from the ground up on the Distributed Data Protocol (DDP) to allow data transfer in both directions.
+In Meteor, you create publication endpoints that can push data from server to client.
-* **Form Validation**: KeystoneJS provides form validation out of the box.
+* **Routing**: Meteor provides a `flow-router` package that allows client-side routing.
-* **Modularity**: KeystoneJS configures Express for you.
-It also uses [Mongoose](http://mongoosejs.com) to connect seamlessly with MongoDB and it separates views, routes and templates nicely by providing their specific directories.
+* **Custom Templating Engines**:  Meteor ships with its own templating engine but allows you to use other view libraries.
-* **Admin UI**: KeystoneJS has an auto-generated Admin UI that saves you a lot of time and makes managing data from your database so easy.
+* **Packaging for Mobile**: Meteor allows you to easily package your web app into an Android an iOs app.
+With meteor, you can build for mobile.
-* **Email Administration**: With KeystoneJS, you can set up, preview and send template-based emails for your application seamlessly.
-It offers a [Mandrill](https://www.mandrill.com) integration out of the box.
+* **Galaxy**: The Meteor Development Group (MDG) provides a service to run Meteor apps.
+[Galaxy](https://galaxy.meteor.com) is a distributed system that runs on Amazon AWS.
+It saves you a lot of trouble in configuring and deploying your app to production.

 ## Meteor Key Requirements